gottacatchenall/dissertation_prospectus/tex/prospectus.md

 We both create abstractions to model systems

-I would contest science resicts itself to models that allow some interface between the conceptual models we make and that which is observable about the world.
+I would contest science restricts itself to models that allow some interface between the conceptual models we make and that which is observable about the world.

 such that they can be compared with so-called 'ground truth'.